Katie Ireland - Illustration

 Who or what inspires your art?

 At the minute Belfast inspires most of my art, particularly the art that I have in Unique.
 As for my work for my course, some is influenced by the work I do for Unique and my other influences come from my travels, mostly to Asia - somewhere I've gone nearly every year since I was a child.
-At the minute I am designing garmets with shapes taken from Belfast architecture and Chinese traditional dress.
-This way I combine my two favourite things - architecture (something I once thought I'd be studying) and Garmets.
+At the minute I am designing garments with shapes taken from Belfast architecture and Chinese traditional dress.
+This way I combine my two favourite things - architecture (something I once thought I'd be studying) and Garments.

 What do you hope people take from your work?